Computation of CSRS and FERS Benefits

 In general, retirees are placed on the annuity roll on the first day of the month following their retirement.
 This is called the annuity commencing date.

 Under CSRS, employees who retire within the first three days of a month have their annuities begin the following day.
 For example, CSRS employees who retire on June 1 would have their annuity begin on June 2, if June 2 then June 3, if June 3 then June 4.
-Their first annuity payment would be due on July 1, with the first payment being reduced in proportion to the number of days they were not on the annuity roll in June.
-The commencing date of annuities for CSRS employees retiring after the third of the month is the first day of the following month, with the first annuity payment being due on the first of the month subsequent to that, as in the FERS example above.
+Their first annuity payment would be payable on July 1, with the first payment being reduced in proportion to the number of days they were not on the annuity roll in June.
+The commencing date of annuities for CSRS employees retiring after the third of the month is the first day of the following month, with the first annuity payment being payable on the first of the month subsequent to that, as in the FERS example above.

-Under either CSRS or FERS, survivors, disability retirees, or those who take a discontinued service retirement based on involuntary separation have their annuities commence on the day after separation, death, or last day of pay, as appropriate.
+Under either CSRS or FERS, survivors, disability retirees, or those who take a discontinued service retirement based on involuntary separation have their annuities commence on the day after death, separation, or last day of pay, as appropriate.
 For employees with a gap between the date of separation and the beginning date of annuity, and who are eligible to continue health and life insurance into retirement, premiums will not be required between the end of the pay period in which the employee separates and the commencing date of the annuity.

 General Types of Survivor Annuities